saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 There are also different versions of Lean UX, some which have very little to do with Agile. <a href="http://www.uxdna.co.uk/">Ian Collingwood</a> in Barcelona has a Lean Usability method, for example, that always keeps the team on the biggest problem.

 Meanwhile, Rob Fitzpatrick and I had [teamed up](http://foundercentric.com) to teach the practicalities of in startups to accelerators, borrowing heavily from what we'd learned from the UX community, but focusing on the more immediate wins needed for a startup to make the most of an accelerator.
-We stayed focused on the practical skills rather than methodologies.
-Rob wrote up our Customer Development approach in [The Mom Test](http://momtestbook.com).
+We stayed focused on the practical skills rather than [methodologies, which heavy influence from [Cindy Alvarez](http://www.cindyalvarez.com/full-archive.html), Janice Fraser, [Johanna Kollmann](http://www.slideshare.net/johannakollmann/how-to-get-more-than-opinions-interview-techniques-and-advice), [Ian Collingwood](http://www.slideshare.net/JohnnyForeigner/customer-development-interviewing-tips) (the [note-taking method](http://www.slideshare.net/JohnnyForeigner/lean-usability-testing-dont-forget-the-humans)) and [Dave Gray](http://communicationnation.blogspot.com/2009/09/designing-narrative-with-index-cards.html).
+After a few years of teaching this with me, Rob wrote up our Customer Development approach in [The Mom Test](http://momtestbook.com).

 <h2>Lean Startup and Innovation Accounting</h2>